|NFQ Level||Level 8|

 The following work-based competencies are specifically targeted to improve your employability:

-problem solving and analytical skills
+- problem-solving and analytical skills

-critical reasoning skills
+- critical reasoning skills

-communication and presentation skills
+- communication and presentation skills

-numeracy and IT skills
+- numeracy and IT skills

-group work/leadership skills
+- group work/leadership skills

-planning and organizational skills
+- planning and organizational skills

 Graduates with Economics have traditionally gone into a wide variety of careers such as:

-postgraduate, doctoral and professional training
+- postgraduate, doctoral, and professional training

 The capability to be reflective, self-aware, creative and to develop yourself is in keeping with the need today for self-motivated and independent graduates able to change and adapt throughout their working lives.

-Leaving Certificate entry requirements:
+Leaving Certificate entry requirements

 At Least six subjects must be presented.
 Minimum grade H5 in two subjects and minimum grade O6/H7 in four other subjects.
+English and Irish are requirements for all programmes unless the applicant is exempt from Irish.
 Applicants will need to meet the following minimum entry requirements:

 Mature students: Mature applicants should apply directly through the CAO and include a statement of interest.
 Leaving Certificate Mathematics is recommended.
 Applicants will be required to attend for interview.
-Approximately two places are available to mature applicants.

-Non-EU candidates are expected to have educational qualifications of a standard equivalent to the Irish Leaving Certificate.
-In addition, where such candidates are non-native speakers of the English language they must satisfy the university of their competency in the English language.
+Non-EU applicants are expected to have educational qualifications of a standard equivalent to the Irish Leaving Certificate.
+In addition, where such applicants are non-native speakers of the English language they must satisfy the university of their competency in the English language.

 Fees and Costs

-Course fees include a tuition fee, student contribution fee and capitation fee.
-The state will pay the tuition fees for EU students who are eligible under the Free Fees Scheme.
-The annual student Contribution and Capitation Fees are payable by the student.
-In 2019/20 the Student Contribution Fee will be €3,000 and the Capitation Fee will be €250.
+- The State will pay the tuition fees for EU students who are eligible under the Free Fees Scheme.
+The annual student contribution and capitation fees are payable by the student.

-How Do I Apply
+How To Apply